Speed of Ideas

 Prototyping wins at every stage.

 “Fastest path from a thought to a thing” is a core priority.
 We want our ideas to take shape and be tangible as early as possible.
-This helps us develop insights early in the process, and identify the most promising pathways.
-We prioritize building.
-Ideas can be quick and dirty, or polished finalized deliverables.
-The fidelity isn’t always the focus.
-Often times it’s the quick exploration that delivers the most meaningful discoveries.
+This helps us develop quick insights early in the process, and identify the more promising pathways.
+We prioritize building any meaningful idea at all levels.
+Concept builds can be quick and dirty, polished finalized deliverables, or somewhere in between.
+The level of fidelity isn’t always the focus.
+Often times it’s the quick exploration that can deliver some of the most meaningful discoveries.

 While this approach may feel like a strain to the budget early in a project, we find it ultimately results in finding more novel and thoughtful solutions.
 Developing a thought into a physical thing allows for more informed conversation.
-New details emerge at every stage, and design refinement can be felt.
+New details emerge at every stage.
+Design refinement is not just seen, it can also be felt.

 Studio layout as a tool.